What is Public Relations, and Why It Matters in the Social Media Age

 Public relations is a strategic communication process that builds mutually beneficial relationships between organizations and their publics.

-Our job is to work with clients, who can be everyone from non-profit orgs to corporate clients and government agencies, to help protect and promote their organization with the public.
-By necessity that work begins with research: listening to the public to better understand who the stakeholders are and how they relate to the client, and using this information to create strategic communications which address the concerns and needs of the public and balancing them with the interests of the client.
-Often times that means we work together with the press, to communicate news about our clients and to answer reporter’s questions, so that the organization is portrayed accurately in the news; when these news stories are published in the news we call this earned media.
-As PR professionals we have an obligation to tell the truth to all people, because transparency is the best way to improve the reputation of our clients through open dialog with the public.
+Our job is to work with clients, who can be everyone from non-profit organizations to corporate clients and government agencies, to help protect and promote their organization with the public.
+By necessity that work begins with research: listening to the public to better understand who the stakeholders are and how they relate to the client, and using this information to create strategic communications which address the concerns and needs of the public while balancing them with the interests of the client.
+Often times that means we work together with the press, to communicate news about our clients and to answer reporter’s questions so that the organization is portrayed accurately in the news; when these news stories are published in the news we call this earned media.
+As PR professionals we have an obligation to tell the truth, because transparency is the best way to improve the reputation of our clients through open dialog with the public.

 Ideally we’re not just responsible for representing our clients, but for integrating feedback from the public into the organization itself; successful PR campaigns create lasting relationships between stakeholders that lead to benefits for all- simply by telling the truth.